New and seasoned trail maintainers head to the summit to build their skill sets at the 2017 Tahoe Trail Skills College. Photo by Cindy Leggett.

 How do I register?

-Registration for the 2023 has now closed.
+Registration for this year’s event is now closed.

 Can’t wait?